 Space doesn’t permit me to go into each in greater detail, so read the app descriptions carefully.
 For additional details about specific apps, check out our individual reviews of LogMeIn Ignition, JumiOne, and KineticExtend.

 Some differences you should be aware of include: Jaadu and LogMeIn are capable of streaming audio to your iPhone.
 Where these two greatly differ from WinAdmin is in the higher level of security.
 LogMeIn will run on the desktop from a flash drive and also offers different tiers of connectivity and flexibility through its Web site.

-Another thing to note is that JumiOne isn't technically an RDP app, it's a platform.
-Translation: while JumiOne is a free download, you'll need to upgrade with an in-app purchase to activate the remote desktop features.
-The upside is you can also buy modules that turn your iPhone into a remote web cam, game controller or universal remote for your media center.
-The downside, there's still no such thing as free.
+Another thing to note is that JumiOne isn’t technically an RDP app, it’s a platform.
+Translation: while JumiOne is a free download, you’ll need to upgrade with an in-app purchase to activate the remote desktop features.
+The upside is you can also buy modules that turn your iPhone into a remote webcam, game controller, or universal remote for your media center.
+The downside is there’s still no such thing as free.

 All of the remote desktop apps mentioned support Windows XP, Vista (not Vista Home), and Windows 7 Ultimate.
-If you want to connect to a Mac, then you'll need Jaadu VNC, LogMeIn Ignition or KineticExtend — neither WinAdmin and JumiOne will do it.
+If you want to connect to a Mac, then you’ll need Jaadu VNC, LogMeIn Ignition, or KineticExtend — neither WinAdmin nor JumiOne will do it.

 I’m going to wimp out and not specifically recommend one over the other because it really depends on what you aim to do.
 If security matters, go with either Jaadu or LogMeIn.
 If you want an a la carte app with extra bells and whistles available at a price, then JumiOne might be your best pick.